• Skip to main content

 Plastic clamps

 I prefer plastic clamps to metal – the plastic clamps don’t leave a mark on the reed.
-And with plastic, there’s no chance for rust stains.
+And with plastic, there’s no chance of rust stains.

 Spray bottle